gen40/gens-website/README.md

 # hello everyone, this is a completely open sourced projects with updates to the website every day
-# the documentations.html file will show you what to do
+# the documentations.html file will show you what to do with the websites source